SumiSastri/dev-blogs/docs/clean-code/part3-how-linting-works.md

 In his [original paper](https://web.archive.org/web/20220123141016/https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.56.1841&rep=rep1&type=pdf), on why he created a linting package, Johnson says "Lint is a command which examines C source programs, detecting a number of bugs and obscurities.
 It enforces the type rules of C more strictly than the C compilers.
 It may also be used to enforce a number of portability restrictions involved in moving programs between different machines and/or operating systems.
 Another option detects a number of wasteful, or error prone, constructions which nevertheless are, strictly speaking, legal.
 Lint accepts multiple input files and library specifications, and checks them for consistency."

-The paper has a wealth of information and is written so well that if you have ever (or never) used a code linter, you will understand the philosphy and constraints of linting far better than I can every describe - it is a read worth investing in.
+The paper has a wealth of information and is written so well that if you have ever (or never) used a code linter, you will understand the philosophy and constraints of linting far better than I can every describe - it is a read worth investing in.

 One of my pet peeves on linting was how strict the rules are.
 Johnson, refers to this in his paper.
 The example he uses is a number being converted to a character - possible in JavaScript where 1 or one can be used interchangeably and the program will still run.